Great leaders are few and far in between.

 That being said, it’s unlikely that she would have achieved her position without ‘playing the game.’
 However, once she got there, she had the opportunity to pioneer change.

 Had they set up a maternity leave policy, the organization might have stood to gain at large.
 Very few medical universities offer maternity leave.
 Had the university led the way, they would have likely attracted an even larger and more competitive talent pool as that benefit would be a selling point for that institution.
-Add paternity leave in the mix would only increase their appeal.
+Add paternity leave in the mix would only increase their appeal to potential candidates.

 Likewise for males — developing their ‘feminine’ qualities could actually better position them to lead successfully.
 And the Harvard study does seem to suggest just that.